minhvuongrbs/Flutter-BoilerPlate/README.md

 7- components — Contains the common widgets for the applications.
 For example, Button, TextField etc.
 8- routes.dart — This file contains all the routes for the application.
 9- main.dart - This is the starting point of the application.
 All the application level configurations are defined in this file i.e, theme, routes, title, orientation etc.
-10- generated - Contains the whole setup and configure for localization
 ```

 ## Exciting feature